 -operator: specifies a range of values.

-2-4in the month field will run a task in February, March, and April.
+2-4in the month field runs a task in February, March, and April.

-1-5in the day of week field will run a task every weekday.
+1-5in the day of week field runs a task every weekday.

 Special Cron Syntaxes